Your First Program with FreeTenor¶

 print(y)

-For each different n you pass, test will be automatically recompiled.
-The compiled test for the same n will be memoized, so the same instance will not be repelated compiled.
-You can also custom the memoization by setting the jit_cache parameter of ft.optimize.
+will be memoized, so the same instance will not be repelated compiled.
+You can also custom the memoization by setting the jit_cache

 Note on parameter declaration

-Dynamic Tensor Shapes
+Dynamic Tensor Shapes¶

 Frequent recompilation does not meet many requirements, so FreeTensor also supports defining tensors with dynamic shapes, just by setting their shapes to a dynamic values.
 The following code shows an example: